vsg-dev/VulkanSceneGraph/README.md

 This repository contains C++ headers and source and CMake build scripts to build the libvsg library.
 Additional support libraries and examples are provided in separate repositories, links to these are provided below.
 The software currently builds under Linux (desktops variants through to Jetson & Raspberry Pi), Windows (VisualStudio, MinGW & Cygwin), Android, and macOS & iOS (using [MoltenVk](https://github.com/KhronosGroup/MoltenVK)).

-## Links Further Information
+## Links to further information

 The [VulkanSceneGraph](https://www.vulkanscenegraph.org) website provide detailed features of the project, tutorial and reference documentation, while this repository provides the source code and build support for creating the VulkanScenGraph library.
 Quick links to resources hosted on the website:
 * [Features](https://www.vulkanscenegraph.org/features) - tour of features you'll find in the VulkanSceneGraph and companion projects.
 * [Screenshots](https://www.vulkanscenegraph.org/screenshots) - screenshots from VulkanSceneGraph exmples and 3rd party library and applications
 * [Tutorial](https://www.vulkanscenegraph.org/tutorial) - mulit-part tutorial that takes you from introduction to scene graphs to multi-threading and optimization.